 Prescription medicines

-Vitamins, herbal supplements or other health pills
+Vitamins, herbal supplements, or other health pills

 Update your medicine list every time there is a change and give a copy to each clinic you visit.